Celebrations of Life

 A Celebration of Life - isn’t about saying goodbye.
 It’s a celebratory salute.

-A Celebration of Life is not about mourning in silence… It’s about remembering in full colour.
-A standing ovation, overflowing with love.
+A Celebration of Life is not about mourning in silence.
+It’s about remembering in full colour.

 Why I do this…

-I’ll never forget that quiet, heavy drive behind the hearse, the hush of the crematorium, the ache of grief pressing down on the room.
-It didn’t feel like us.
-It didn’t feel like him.
+I remember that quiet drive behind the hearse, the hush of the crematorium — beautiful, but not him.
 I wish I’d known about Celebrations of Life then.

-My dad was the life of the party.
-A surfer, through and through.
 He used to joke that when he passed away, we should tie him to his board and push him out to sea.
 We laughed at the time — but looking back, there was such truth in it.
-He was wild and free, full of heart and mischief.
-I smile at how we could have celebrated him with a gathering standing barefoot in the sand, playing his favourite Bruce Springsteen tunes, and letting stories and laughter drift out to the waves.
+He was wild, free, full of heart and mischief.
+That’s exactly how I’d want to celebrate him: barefoot on the sand, Bruce Springsteen playing, laughter drifting to the waves.

 If you’re drawn to a more traditional Funeral cremation ceremony, I absolutely officiate those too.